lpdevs/long-haul/_posts/2017-02-25-request-permission-android.md

     }
 	```

-If you have some questions, feel free to ask me.
+That is it.
+And if you have some questions, feel free to ask me. <br />LP Devs

-Pham Van Lam.